Two years ago this month, the Supreme Court of the United States overturned the Professional and Amateur Sports Protection Act, known as PASPA.

 New Jersey was one of the states involved in the Supreme Court case that led to PASPA’s repeal, and thus launched sports betting quickly in June 2018.

-The state offers online and retail sportsbooks and its one of the earliest adopters of sports betting post-PASPA.
+New Jersey sports betting is available online and retail sportsbooks and its one of the earliest adopters of sports betting post-PASPA.
 Like Nevada, many states look to New Jersey when crafting their regulations surrounding legal sports wagering.
 Since the overturn of PASPA, New Jersey has earned $477 million in after-tax revenue.

 Check out our full Guide To Online Sports Betting In New Jersey for the latest information.